nrathbone-turing/hero-tournament-manager/README.md

 **Notes:**
 - AI features are stretch goals; core CRUD MVP first
 - Deployment target undecided
+- Refactor entrant model to be global (or tied to users) with an event_entrants join table, so entrants can participate in multiple events

 **License:** MIT — feel free to use or remix!